ekim493/cs1371-autograder/README.md

 - Ideally we want the Docker to be published automatically somehow.

 `matlab` holds the linux installation for the relevant Matlab version.
-- To update the Matlab version, download the installer and run 'download without installing'.
-See [here](https://www.mathworks.com/help/install/ug/install-noninteractively-silent-installation.html) for more info.

 `source` holds all relevant data necessary to run the autograder
 - `source/runTester.m` is the main Matlab driver to run the test cases and output the results as a results.json.